-Thermal regulation of onboard electronics is achieved by a set of resistive heating elements which can be actively enabled or disabled by the CPLD through the temperature sensor local to the element.
-On the final custom Printed Circuit Board (PCB) there will be four of these regulation circuits, with one placed at each corner of the PCB.
-The resistive heating elements will conduct thermal energy through planes of copper within the PCB, directly heating the electronic components.
-When active, each resistive element will contribute a +27 °C differential to ambient temperature through power dissipation of 6W.
-Together, with the heat dissipation from voltage regulators, the active heating elements will behave like a thermostat by switching on the heating elements when the temperature drops below -20 °C. This maintains consistency of temperature in the electronics during operation which is well above the minimum absolute temperature threshold of the electronic devices.
+Thermal regulation of DAISI electronics is achieved by a set of resistive heating elements which can be actively enabled or disabled by the CPLD through the temperature sensor local to the element.
+The final custom Printed Circuit Board (PCB) will contain four of these regulation circuits, with one placed at each corner of the PCB.
+Resistive heating elements will conduct thermal energy through planes of copper within the PCB, directly heating the electronic components.
+When active, each resistive element will contribute up to +36 °C differential to ambient temperature through power dissipation of 8 W. Along with the heat dissipation from voltage regulators, the active heating elements will function like a thermostat by enabling heating elements when the temperature drops below -20 °C. This maintains operative temperature in the electronics well above the minimum absolute temperature threshold of the constituent devices.